Bowdre Phinizy is the man behind MCG’s first endowment, established in 1931.

 About the Phinizys:

-Phinizy, one of three children born to Charles Henry and Mary Louise Yancey Phinizy, went to Princeton University, where he was managing editor of the Princtonian, a member of the lacrosse team, vice president of the Class of 1892 and one of five students to graduate magna cum laude.
+Phinizy, one of two children born to Ferdinand Bowdre and Mary Louise Yancey Phinizy, went to Princeton University, where he was managing editor of the Princtonian, a member of the lacrosse team, vice president of the Class of 1892 and one of five students to graduate magna cum laude.
 “School prophecy was that Bowdre would be U.S. President,” Mays writes in his book.

 After graduation, Phinizy went to Johns Hopkins, then to the University of Virginia for the 1894 summer law course and finally to Harvard Law in 1895.
 He returned home to open his law practice, but fate would intervene.
 His mother, or stepfather, had invested in the Augusta Herald, which was launched in 1890 by former Augusta Chronicle employees.
 When Phinizy returned home, the paper was barely above water, so he stepped in to run it and save the family’s investment.
 “Large and loud headlines became a Herald feature,” Mays writes.
 “The Herald also achieved much greater readership by reporting the triumphs of very normal ordinary men or women, rather than focusing mainly on notables of the day.”